 This is a renewal agreement with no changes.
-Medicaid is billed for services to eligible students.
+Okeechobee County School District will continue to provide transportation to St. Lucie for full-time hearing impaired students as needed.
 The agreement is included in Board member agendas and is available upon request in the office of the Coordinator of Exceptional Student Education.